ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-us.md

 #### Using the default VLAN ID

 By default, the VLAN ID for dedicated servers is **0**.
 To use this VLAN ID, it will be necessary to tag the private network linked to your instance with VLAN **0**.
-To do this, do not check the `Set VLAN` box when adding a private network to your instance.

-For more information, consult [this section](https://docs.ovh.com/us/en/public-cloud/public-cloud-vrack/#step-2-create-a-vlan-in-the-vrack_1) of the corresponding guide.
+To do this, you will need to go through the [OVHcloud APIv6](https://docs.ovh.com/us/en/publiccloud/network-services/public-cloud-vrack-apiv6/#step-3-creating-a-vlan-in-the-vrack_1).

 > [!primary]
 > For Public Cloud, you set a unique VLAN ID per private network.